Operation Charnwood: Analysis

-Rommel and Eberbach consolidated defensive positions in and around southern Caen, the 1st, 9th and 12th SS Panzer Divisions turning the Bourguébus and Verrières Ridges into formidable barriers.
-Having committed all of his armoured reserves, Rommel transferred the remainder of his infantry divisions—the 708th, 276th, 277th and 272nd—to the Anglo-Canadian front.
+Rommel and Eberbach consolidated defensive positions in and around southern Caen, the 1st SS Panzer Division, 9th SS Panzer Division and 12th SS Panzer Division turned the Bourguébus/Verrières Ridge into a formidable barrier.
+Having committed all of his armoured reserves, Rommel transferred the remainder of his infantry divisions—the 708th Infantry Division, 276th Infantry Division, 277th Infantry Division and 272nd Infantry Division—to the Anglo–Canadian front.
 On 8 July, he released the remnants of the Panzer Lehr Division and the 2nd SS Panzer Division Das Reich to the American sector.
-At the start of the campaign, Panzer-Lehr was one of the most powerful armoured formations in the German army, by this stage it had been reduced to a number of battlegroups and was no longer operational as a division.
+At the start of the campaign, Panzer-Lehr was one of the most powerful armoured formations in the German army, by this stage it had been reduced to a number of battle groups and was no longer operational as a division.
 On 17 July, Rommel's staff car was strafed by British fighters, severely injuring the Field Marshal and confining him to hospital.
-Two days later he was replaced as Army Group B commander by Field Marshal Günther von Kluge.
+Two days later Rommel was replaced as Army Group B commander by Field Marshal Günther von Kluge.
 Rommel never returned to Normandy; implicated in the 20 July plot against Hitler, on 14 October he was forced to commit suicide.

 Royal Engineers move through the ruins of Caen, looking for mines and booby-traps, 10 July 1944.

-Caen's partial capture allowed General Omar Bradley, commander of the First US Army, to accelerate his plans for a breakout.
+Caen's partial capture allowed General Omar Bradley, commander of the First US Army, to accelerate his plans for a break-out.
 Shortly after Charnwood the VII US Corps attacked German positions in Saint-Lô, which the 2nd SS Panzer Division had been ordered to "hold at all costs".
-On 18 July, after eight days of fighting during which 95 percent of the town was destroyed and VII Corps had more than 5,000 casualties, Saint-Lô fell to the Americans.
+On 18 July, after eight days of fighting during which 95 per cent of the town was destroyed and VII Corps had more than 5,000 casualties, Saint-Lô was captured.

-The same day, the Second Army began Operation Goodwood with from 1,100 to 1,300 tanks in the largest armoured battle in British military history.
+The same day, the Second Army began Operation Goodwood with 1,100–1,300 tanks in the largest armoured battle in British military history.
 VIII Corps (Lieutenant-General Richard O'Connor) spearheaded the drive towards the Bourguébus Ridge with three armoured divisions, supported by I Corps.
 After a preliminary attack by 1,056 heavy bombers, elements of the 11th Armoured Division, Guards Armoured Division and 7th Armoured Division assaulted the positions of LXXXVI Corps north of Bourguébus but despite early gains of around 12000 yd, strong resistance prevented VIII Corps taking the ridge.
-Simultaneously the new II Canadian Corps (Lieutenant General Guy Simonds) launched Operation Atlantic an offensive on Caen north of the Orne. the II Canadian Corps ran into fierce opposition; during the later Battle of Verrières Ridge the Canadians sustained 2,800 casualties.
+Simultaneously the new II Canadian Corps (Lieutenant General Guy Simonds) launched Operation Atlantic an offensive on Caen north of the Orne.
+The II Canadian Corps ran into fierce opposition; during the later Battle of Verrières Ridge the Canadians sustained 2,800 casualties.
 Verrières Ridge would remain in German hands until 8 August.